Bachelor in Paradise's Chris Bukowski and Katie Morton Break Up

 In September, Morton suggested the two were going strong.

-Still, fellow cast member Demi Burnett also had her concerns about the couple's future.
+Still, fellow cast member Demi Burnett had her concerns about the couple's future.

 "You know, honestly, at this point, I'm worried about Chris and Katie," she said on a recent episode of The Ellen DeGeneres Show.
 "I know that Katie is an optimist and she sees the good.
 She gets glimpses of the good parts of Chris, but I think that Chris needs to step it up, like, if he wants to keep her.
 And I think that she needs to, you know, tell him to step it up—and I know that she is.
 But, you know, honestly, it's like—couple's counseling.
 It's not a negative thing."

-Bukowski and Morton aren't the only one from their season to break up.
+Bukowski and Morton aren't the only ones from their season to break up.
 Burnett and Kristian Haggerty also announced their split in October.